Risk Management

 (1) Risk response includes activities to prevent risks before they occur and activities to minimize the impact if they do occur.
 The more clearly we define causes in risk scenarios, the easier it is to identify the most appropriate actions to take.

 Risk scenarios should not be created once and left unchanged; they need to be revised in response to changes in the internal and external environment.
-Instead of thinking about it after it happens, we are focused on using our imaginations to prepare for what if scenarios, and striving to embed this mindset within the organization.
+Instead of thinking about revising scenarios after change occurs, we are focused on using our imaginations to prepare for what if scenarios, and striving to embed this mindset within the organization.

 The Group has formulated business continuity plans (BCP) to minimize damage and achieve early recovery in the event of business interruption due to a major earthquake.